647th Regional Support Group (FWD) holds Extremism Stand Down

-Maj.
-Shiloh Hagaman, standing, physical security officer in charge, 647th Regional Support Group (Forward), assigned to the Fort Bliss Mobilization Brigade, speaks during a discussion and listening session, Feb.
+Soldiers from the 647th Regional Support Group (Forward), assigned to the Fort Bliss Mobilization Brigade, listen during a discussion and listening session, Feb.
 25, at Fort Bliss, Texas.
-Col. Duane Burk, commander, 647th RSG (FWD), led the discussion on extremism, diversity, and inclusion.
+Col. Burk, commander, 647th RSG (FWD), led the discussion on extremism, diversity, and inclusion.
 The Secretary of Defense directed a military-wide stand down addressing extremism in the ranks.

 |Date Taken: